-Since the GI-Nc executes targeted chemotherapy by keeping doxorubicin (DOX) bound by the GI at physiological pH and releasing it in the endosome, it is important to verify pH-dependent drug loading and release.
+The GI-Nc is capable of targeted chemotherapy by keeping doxorubicin (DOX) bound by the GI at physiological pH and releasing it in the acidic environment of endosomes.
+In these experiments, we verify the pH-dependent drug loading and release of our structure.

-In this experiment, we loaded DOX at pH 7.2 and pH 5.5 onto GI- and GcI-based duplexes, before using ethanol precipitation to isolate DNA-bound DOX from free DOX.
+DOX was loaded at pH 7.2 and pH 5.5 onto GI- and GcI-based duplexes, before using ethanol precipitation to isolate DNA-bound DOX from free DOX.
+These pH levels were used to simulate physiological pH and endosomal pH respectively.
 The amount of unbound DOX was determined via measurement of fluorescence.

 Doxorubicin (DOX) is a common chemotherapy drug that works by intercalating into double-stranded DNA and inhibiting the progression of topoisomerase II .
-As a result, it is able to be loaded onto our DNA duplexes with ease.
-In addition, DOX is auto-fluorescent, which allows for the determination of its concentration in solution through the use of fluorescent measurements .
+As a result, it can be loaded onto our DNA duplexes with ease.
+In addition, DOX is auto-fluorescent (Ex/Em 488/570 nm), which allows for the determination of its concentration in solution through the use of fluorescent measurements .

 The i-motif is a cytosine-rich DNA sequence that changes conformation based on the environmental pH.
 In acidic conditions, an anti-parallel tetramer structure forms through C-C+ Hoogsteen base pairing .
-As a result, while the GI-based duplex is at pH 7.2, DOX is securely bound.
+As a result, at a pH of 7.2, dox is securely bound to the GI-based duplex.
 However, when the pH decreases to 5.5 after endocytosis, the folding of the i-motif displaces the complementary strand and causes the release of the drug into the cell.
-Therefore, it is expected that less DOX would bind to the GI at pH 5.5 as compared to pH 7.2, but, for the GcI-based duplex, the amount of bound DOX would not depend on the pH as there is no i-motif structure encoded.
+Therefore, it is expected that less DOX would bind to the GI at pH 5.5 as compared to pH 7.2, but for the GcI-based duplex, the amount of bound DOX would not depend on the pH as there is no i-motif structure encoded.

 Image 1: Mechanism of pH-dependent DOX loading and release through changes in i-motif conformation